 - 6.1 An exclusive right of burial may be sold by the Council and may be held for sixty years.
-The Council will not re-purchase any presold plots. - 6.2 Any person is entitled to purchase an exclusive right of burial for no more than two plots. - 6.3 Where doubt of ownership of an exclusive right of burial exists, the Council may satisfy itself, that the use of the respective plot is authorised. - 6.4 The Council will not sell the exclusive right of burial in respect of any plots located in cemetery areas reserved exclusively for the burial of deceased persons who have served in Her Majesty's Forces.
+The Council will not re-purchase any presold plots. - 6.2 Any person is entitled to purchase an exclusive right of burial for no more than two plots.
+Any relative of a person who has bought such right may purchase two adjacent plots at the time of burial only. - 6.3 Where doubt of ownership of an exclusive right of burial exists, the Council may satisfy itself, that the use of the respective plot is authorised.

+6.4 The Council will not sell the exclusive right of burial in respect of any plots located in cemetery areas reserved exclusively for the burial of deceased persons who have served in Her Majesty's Forces.